volosoft/abp-commercial-docs/en/others/penetration-test-report.md

 > **Note for IDS4 users**: The `idsrv.session` cookie is being used in IDS4 and after ABP 6.x, ABP switched to OpenIddict ([github.com/abpframework/abp/issues/7221](https://github.com/abpframework/abp/issues/7221)).
 Therefore, this cookie is not being used in the current startup templates and you can ignore this note if you have created your application after v6.0+.
 However, if you are still using Identity Server 4, there is an issue related to the `idsrv.session` cookie, it cannot be set as `HttpOnly`; you can see the related thread at its own repository: [github.com/IdentityServer/IdentityServer4/issues/3873](https://github.com/IdentityServer/IdentityServer4/issues/3873)

-The `.AspNetCore.Culture` and `XSRF-TOKEN` cookies are being retrieved via JavaScript in ABP Angular, MVC and Blazor WASM projects.
+The `.AspNetCore.Culture` and `XSRF-TOKEN` cookies are being retrieved via JavaScript in ABP Angular, MVC and Blazor WASM UIs.
 Therefore they cannot be set as `HttpOnly`.
 You can check out the following modules that retrieve these cookies via JavaScript:

 * [github.com/abpframework/abp/blob/dev/framework/src/Volo.Abp.Swashbuckle/wwwroot/swagger/ui/abp.swagger.js#L28](https://github.com/abpframework/abp/blob/dev/framework/src/Volo.Abp.Swashbuckle/wwwroot/swagger/ui/abp.swagger.js#L28)
 * [github.com/abpframework/abp/blob/dev/modules/cms-kit/src/Volo.CmsKit.Admin.Web/Pages/CmsKit/Pages/update.js#L54](https://github.com/abpframework/abp/blob/dev/modules/cms-kit/src/Volo.CmsKit.Admin.Web/Pages/CmsKit/Pages/update.js#L54)